kosamad/SomScience/README.md

      * Summary of what's inside the museum/leading info to get users to explore further.
 Linked pages.
   2. Inside
      * Sections that explain key features of the muesum with images
+     * ordered according to their ability to intice and inspire user
+     * sub nav menu within this section to users can see what the page (and museum) has to offer quickly, without having to scroll all the way through.
   3. Visit
      * Sections informing users about admission prices, other facilities and how to find us (map).
      * Link to contact page.